 - In the following years, prune lightly once a year to encourage new fruit spurts to grow.

 - Flowers and fruit develop on short spurs of two or three-year-old wood, primarily on the outer edge of branches.

-- Prune mature plants lightly each winter; this will stimulate new growth.
+- Prune mature plants lightly after the leaves have dropped in autumn or in late winter before leaf buds appear; this will stimulate new growth.
 Remove interfering or crossing branches thinning out crowded wood.

 - Remove suckers unless they are replacing a damaged trunk.